 It is a common misconception that RPM has a “no questions asked” warranty policy.
 Although we do have the best warranty in the R/C industry, it is not “no questions asked”.
 The following text describes in detail what our warranty does and does not cover, subject to RPM final review.
 Quick Links: Warranty Terms and Restrictions / Failures due to non-RPM parts / RPM Decorative Finishes / RPM Scale Accessories / RPM Wheels / Screw Holes / Hardware Failures / Discontinued Products / What You Need To Do / Return Shipping / International Customers / RPM Liability / Footnotes (1) / Footnotes (2) Warranty Terms and Restrictions: If you manage to break an RPM molded product under normal operating conditions(1), we will replace that part (meaning the damaged part only – not any assemblies that come packaged together) at no further cost to you(2).
 Normal operating conditions covers most types of driving conditions that an unmodified, stock R/C vehicle would normally encounter, including most normal bumps, jumps, and road hazards.
 RPM will not warranty a broken or damaged part if it has been modified in any way (or if the part breaks due to modifications elsewhere on the vehicle that directly affects the RPM part in question).
 This includes, but is not limited to, drilling, grinding, filing, etc., nor will we warranty any part that has been worn out through extended use and / or abuse.
 In addition, it is nearly impossible to crush an RPM part under normal operating conditions, therefore crush damage of any sort will not be covered.
+Melting an RPM part is also impossible under normal operating conditions.
+It takes temperatures in excess of 300° F to melt an RPM part.
+If it’s melted, you need to find the problem and correct it because the RPM part is not the problem.
 Bending an RPM part until it can no longer function properly does not fall within warranty guidelines either.
 Please contact us in this situation.
 We may have a solution that can correct the problem without the item in question ever having to be sent in.
 Please use common sense to determine if the breakage was caused by a materials or workmanship issue.
 We take great pride in the engineering and craftsmanship that goes into each and every RPM part.
 Therefore, we take our customer service related issues just as seriously and we will do everything possible to resolve legitimate warranty related claims.
 RPM reserves the right to final judgment regarding all warranty issues.
 Every RPM part sent in for warranty review will be reviewed by a member of the RPM staff to determine whether or not the guidelines of the RPM warranty policy apply.
 We test every part we build on a stock, unmodified vehicle.
 We can only guarantee the fit and performance of an RPM part based on the stock, unmodified vehicle.
-Any additional non-RPM parts or modifications made to your vehicle may affect the performance of any purchased or installed RPM products and can quite possibly void the RPM warranty.
-It is the responsibility of the vehicle’s owner to determine whether or not additional non-RPM aftermarket...Read More
+Any...Read More

 It is a common misconception that RPM has a “no questions asked” warranty policy.
 Although we do have the best warranty in the R/C industry, it is not “no questions asked”.
 The following text describes in detail what our warranty does and does not cover, subject to RPM final review.
 Quick Links: Warranty Terms and Restrictions / Failures due to non-RPM parts / RPM Decorative Finishes / Screw Holes / Hardware Failures / Discontinued Products / What You Need To Do / Return Shipping / International Customers / RPM Liability / Footnotes (1) / Footnotes (2) Warranty Terms and Restrictions: The RPM warranty on all aerial products is a materials and workmanship policy only.
 Breakage due to heavy landings or crashes, mid-air impacts or other type of collision are not covered unless a defect in the product was the direct cause of the break.
 If the damaged part failed due to a materials or workmanship issue under normal operating conditions(1), we will replace that part (meaning the damaged part only – not any assemblies that come packaged together) at no further cost to you(2).
 RPM will not warranty a broken or damaged part if it has been modified in any way (or if the part breaks due to modifications elsewhere on the vehicle that directly affects the RPM part in question).
 This includes, but is not limited to, drilling, grinding, filing, etc., nor will we warranty any part that has been worn out through extended use and / or abuse.
 Bending an RPM part until it can no longer function properly does not fall within warranty guidelines either.
 Please contact us in this situation.
 We may have a solution that you can use to correct the problem.
 Please use common sense to determine if the breakage was caused by a materials or workmanship issue.
 We take great pride in the engineering and craftsmanship that goes into each and every RPM part.
 Therefore, we take our customer service related issues just as seriously and we will do everything possible to resolve legitimate warranty related claims.
 RPM reserves the right to final judgment regarding all warranty issues.
 Every RPM part sent in for warranty review will be reviewed by a member of the RPM staff to determine whether or not the guidelines of the RPM warranty policy apply.
 We test every part we build on a stock, unmodified vehicle.
 We can only guarantee the fit and performance of an RPM part based on the stock, unmodified vehicle.
 Any additional non-RPM parts or modifications made to your vehicle may affect the performance of any purchased or installed RPM products and can quite possibly void the RPM warranty.
 It is the responsibility of the vehicle’s owner to determine whether or not additional non-RPM aftermarket items or physical modifications to the vehicle will affect the fit or performance of any RPM products installed.
 Failures directly...Read More